-Percentage Point Difference with UMD Competitors

-a.
-The displays on this page draw from the items that make up the ten Engagement Indicators (EIs), six High-Impact Practices (HIPs), and the additional academic challenge items reported on page 2.
-Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment.
-HIP items are also indicated.
-Item numbering corresponds to the survey facsimile available on the NSSE website.

-b.
-Combination of students responding "Very often" or "Often."

-c.
-Combination of students responding "Very much" or "Quite a bit."
+Percentage Point Difference with UMD Competitors a.
+The items on this page come from the Engagement Indicators (EIs), High-Impact Practices (HIPs), Sense of Belonging (SB), the academic challenge questions on page 2, and four additional questions about effective teaching (new in 2021).
+Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment. b.
+Combination of students responding "very often" or "often." c.
+Combination of students responding "very much" or "quite a bit." d.

-d.
 Rated at least 6 on a 7-point scale.

 e.
-Percentage reporting at least "Some."

-f.
-Estimate based on the reported amount of course preparation time spent on assigned reading.

-g.
-Estimate based on number of assigned writing tasks of various lengths.
+Percentage reporting at least "some." f.
+Estimate based on the reported amount of course preparation time spent on assigned reading. g.
+Estimate based on number of assigned writing tasks of various lengths. h.
+Combination of students responding "strongly agree" or "agree."

+University of Minnesota Duluth

 How Students Assess Their Experience

-Students' perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
+Students' perceptions of certain aspects of cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
 For more details, see your Frequencies and Statistical Comparisons report.

-Perceived Gains Among Seniors

-Students reported how much their experience at your institution contributed to their knowledge, skills, and personal development in ten areas.

-Percentage of Seniors Responding Perceived Gains (Sorted highest to lowest) "Very much" or "Quite a bit" Thinking critically and analytically Working effectively with others Writing clearly and effectively Analyzing numerical and statistical information Acquiring job- or work-related knowledge Speaking clearly and effectively Solving complex real-world problems Developing or clarifying a personal code of values and ethics Understanding people of other backgrounds (econ., racial/ethnic, polit., relig., nation., etc.) Being an informed and active citizen

-Satisfaction with UMD
+Perceived Gains Among Seniors Students reported how much their experience at your institution contributed to their knowledge, skills, and personal development in ten areas.
+Perceived Gains Percentage of Seniors Responding (Sorted highest to lowest) "Very much" or "Quite a bit" Thinking critically and analytically Working effectively with others Writing clearly and effectively Analyzing numerical and statistical information Acquiring job- or work-related knowledge and skills Speaking clearly and effectively Solving complex real-world problems Developing or clarifying a personal code of values and ethics Understanding people of other backgrounds (econ., racial/ethnic, polit., relig., nation., etc.) Being an informed and active citizen 53% Satisfaction with UMD